 Courtyard L07-324 and Unit L07-342

-There are two phases to stratum IV here: Stratum IVa features parts of new units sealing most of the remains of the previous stratum (V) including a large courtyard (L07-324) and a small unit attached to it from the north (L07-342).
-Both units made use of some of the previous walls (e.g. W.06-010, W07-315, W06M-310) and incorporate some of the monolithic stones inside the walls.
+There are two phases of stratum IV here: stratum IVa features parts of new units that seal most of the remains of the previous stratum (V), including a large courtyard (L07-324) and a small unit attached to it on the north (L07-342).
+Some of the previous walls (e.g. W.06-010, W07-315, W06M-310) were reused in both units, while some monolithic stones were incorporated on the inside of the walls.

-The large courtyard - L07-324 - located south and alongside W06-006 was bounded in the east by W06-008.
-The western and southern walls are still unearthed.
-The courtyard was floored by layers of packed earth (L07-324, L07-319, L07-348, Photo X) with numerous pottery sherds and bones (Fig. XX).
-Wall W06-012, originating in the previous stratum was incorporated as a bench attached to W06-006 (Photo).
-A separated area inside the courtyard located in the west was defined by walls W.06-010 and W07-315, both built in the previous stratum (photo).
-Installations built of stones and slabs were found all over the area.
-The most impressive is a stone-lined rounded installation set in the courtyard (L06-046).
-Another semi-rounded installation was attached to W07-308 (07-341).
+The large courtyard (L07-324) located south and alongside W06-006 was bound on the east by W06-008.
+Its western and southern walls are still unearthed.
+The floor of the courtyard consists of packed earth (L07-324, L07-319, L07-348, Photo X) and contains numerous pottery sherds and bones (Fig. XX).
+Wall W06-012, which originated in the previous stratum and were incorporated into a bench attached to W06-006 (Photo).
+A separate area inside the courtyard located in the west was defined by walls W.06-010 and W07-315, both built in the previous stratum (photo).
+Installations constructed out of stones and slabs were found throughout the area.
+The most impressive of these is a round one lined with stones and set in the courtyard (L06-046).
+Another, somewhat rounded installation was attached to W07-308 (07-341).
 A smashed storage jar was found inside the installation (photo).

-To the north of wall W07-308 the remains of two units, already known from the previous stratum were still in use with a few minor changes, and upraised packed earth floors.
-The eastern one, termed “the kitchen” was re-arranged (See in Stratum V): the entrance was moved to the easternmost corner, between walls W07-314 and W07-330, using one of the monolithic stones as the lintel of the opening (photo).
-A tabun L07-378 was found inside the room covered by a flat stone slab.
-An opening in W07-308, adjacent to W07-324 led to another space to the north– L08-304.
-The entire area was covered by collapsed mudbricks, probably originating from the walls around.
-This collapse was placed on a packed earth floor with burnt signs on it.
-An installation – L07-320 – constructed of two rows of large carved narrow limestones slabs, set as walls attached to W07-308, was located in the western part of the room (photo).
-To the north of this area, a pavement composed of pebbles and packed earth was found in the same level L07-339.
-It is not clear whether this western space was a room or another open space.
+To the north of wall W07-308 were remains of two units from the previous stratum that continued being used with a few minor alterations, as well as raised, packed earth floors.
+The one on the east, known as “the kitchen” was re-arranged (See in Stratum V): its entrance was moved to the easternmost corner, between walls W07-314 and W07-330, and one of the monolithic stones served as a lintel over its opening (photo).
+A tabun (L07-378) covered with a flat stone slab was found inside the room.
+An opening in W07-308, adjacent to W07-324, led to another space to the north (L08-304).
+The entire area was bestrewn with mudbricks that probably came from the surrounding walls.
+This collapsed material lay on a packed earth floor that contained signs of burning.
+An installation (L07-320). constructed out of two rows of large but narrow carved limestones slabs, erected as walls attached to W07-308, was located on the room’s western end (photo).
+To the north of this area, a pavement composed of pebbles and packed earth was found on the same level (L07-339).
+Whether this western space was a room or another open space is unclear.

-In the next phase – local stratum IVb - the area was fully covered by a large paved open area “Courtyard L06-018” (plan 4.10, photo) topped by a thick layer rich in pottery sherds, bones (particularly the large ones)[ send to appropriate chapters], and metal finds[ send to appropriate chapters].
-The bones and the pottery sherds had a green patina, indicating that they were in contact with a large amount of water.
-The open space was bounded in the north by the terrace wall W06-006 and in the east by W06-008.
-The bench, W06-012, which in phase Iva was attached to wall W06-006, was now incorporated into the pavements (photo).
-The floor slopes from south to north and from west to east.
-In some places, mostly in the south, signs of mending were noted.
+During the next phase (local stratum IVb) the area was fully covered with a large, open, paved area, “Courtyard L06-018” (plan 4.10, photo), which was topped with a thick layer rich in pottery sherds, bones (particularly large ones)[ send to appropriate chapters], and metal finds[ send to appropriate chapters].
+Both the bones and the pottery sherds had a green patina, indicating that they had been in contact with a significant amount of water.
+The open space was bound on the north by the terrace wall W06-006, and on the east by W06-008.
+The bench (W06-012) which had been attached in phase Iva to wall W06-006, was now incorporated into the pavement (photo).
+The floor here slopes from south to north and from west to east.
+In some places, mostly on the south sides, signs of mending have been noted.